scottmckendry/akahu-actual/README.md

 # Optional Settings
-DAYS_TO_FETCH=7  # Number of days of transaction history to fetch (default: 7) ACTUAL_E2E_ENCRYPTION_PASSWORD=password # Actual E2E encryption password, if enabled (default: undefined)
+DAYS_TO_FETCH=7  # Number of days of transaction history to fetch (default: 7) ACTUAL_E2E_ENCRYPTION_PASSWORD=password # Actual E2E encryption password, if enabled (default: undefined) RECONCILE_ACCOUNT_IDS=["akahu_account_id_1","akahu_account_id_2"] # JSON array of Akahu account IDs to reconcile after import (default: [])
 ```

+> [!TIP]
+> Certain accounts may be influenced by factors other than transactions (e.g. investments, KiwiSaver).
+In which case, relying solely on transaction imports may lead to discrepancies.
+Use the `RECONCILE_ACCOUNT_IDS` setting to specify which accounts should be reconciled after import, ensuring their balances align with their real-world counterparts.

 ## 🚀 Deployment Options